A collective of contemporary artists and architects dedicated to the advancement of arts and culture in Ireland.

 The current Secretary is Andrew Folan RHA.
 Andrew was elected Secretary in October 2023.
 The Secretary is appointed to direct and oversee the work and output of the RHA, safeguarding its cultural signficance and operations, including all aspects of our administration.
 Since graduating from the Slade School of Fine Art, London in 1981 Andrew Folan has practised in print, photography and sculpture.
 Recent works have combined digital processes and print in multi-layered composite photo-montage.

-The current Keeper is Eithne Jordan RHA.
-Eithne was elected Keeper in October 2018.
+The current Keeper is Sinéad Ní Mhaonaigh RHA.
+Sinéad was elected Keeper in October 2024.
 Elected from among our Academicians, the Keeper makes sure we continue to deliver the highest standards of teaching and academic performance.
-Eithne Jordan was born in Dublin where she studied at Dun Laoghaire Institute of Art, Design & Technology.
-Eithne is also a member of Aosdána and one of Ireland’s leading figurative painters.
+Sinéad Ní Mhaonaigh RHA graduated in 2001 from Fine Art Painting at the Dublin Institute of Technology.
+Sinéad is also a member of Aosdána, elected 2024.

 The current Treasurer is Rachel Joynt RHA.
 Rachel was elected Treasurer in October 2023.
 The Treasurer is elected by ballot for a three-year term, normally from Academicians who have served a minimum of five years.
 The Treasurer acts as the formal representative of the Academicians on all matters concerning finance.
 Many of Rachel’s large public artworks are highly visible such as Mothership Dun Laoghaire seafront and Noah’s Egg on UCD campus.
 In 2016 Rachel was awarded a major public artwork for Áras an Uachtaráin to commemorate the 1916 Rising – Dearcán na nDaoine/The People’s Acorn.